Analyzing Ubiquiti (UI) & The Competition

-Ubiquiti (NASDAQ:UI – Get Rating) is one of 64 publicly-traded companies in the “Radio & t.v. communications equipment” industry, but how does it weigh in compared to its competitors?
-We will compare Ubiquiti to similar businesses based on the strength of its profitability, valuation, analyst recommendations, dividends, institutional ownership, risk and earnings.
+Ubiquiti (NASDAQ:UI – Get Rating) is one of 64 public companies in the “Radio & t.v. communications equipment” industry, but how does it contrast to its competitors?
+We will compare Ubiquiti to similar companies based on the strength of its profitability, risk, earnings, dividends, analyst recommendations, valuation and institutional ownership.

+5.9% of Ubiquiti shares are owned by institutional investors.
+Comparatively, 46.1% of shares of all “Radio & t.v. communications equipment” companies are owned by institutional investors.
+90.1% of Ubiquiti shares are owned by company insiders.
+Comparatively, 20.2% of shares of all “Radio & t.v. communications equipment” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This is a breakdown of recent recommendations and price targets for Ubiquiti and its competitors, as reported by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Ubiquiti and its competitors, as reported by MarketBeat.com.

 |Sell Ratings